Mondanite Magazine

 A. Until I was 14 years of age, my village, Bterram, was the whole world to me.
 By now I have been in America some 23 years, but whenever I visit Bterram, I feel that every tree and every stone recognizes me, and welcomes me.
 I feel very fortunate to be born in a village.
 You cannot possibly know the truth of Lebanon if you have not lived in a Lebanese village.

 I was also very fortunate to have the parents I had.
-My father believed in the importance of reason, education and hard work.
-My mother on the other hand believed in the importance of love and giving.
-My father emphasized the power of the mind, my mother emphasized the power of the heart.
+My father believed in the importance of reason, education, and hard work.
+My mother, on the other hand, believed in the importance of love and giving.
+My father emphasized the power of the mind, while my mother emphasized the power of the heart.
 I was fortunate to inherit their genes.
-The family house in which I lived in Bterram remains the most sacred place to me in the whole world and it is the center of existence for me.
+The family house in which I lived in Bterram remains the most sacred place to me in the whole world and is the center of existence for me.
 Only in that house, I am 100% myself.
-I have had only love, joy and happiness in that house.
+I have had only love, joy, and happiness in that house.
 Until today, there is no place on earth that could give me the warmth and the peace that I need more than that house.

 Q. How did you choose to be an oncologist?